SamJB123/tanstack-start-cloudflare-websockets/README.md

 - Creates a capnweb RPC session on the socket
 - Reconnects automatically on disconnect (1s delay)

 Server functions are routed over WebSocket via `wsFetch`, injected into TanStack Start's `createStart()` as `serverFns.fetch`.
-No `globalThis.fetch` patching is needed — TanStack Start's only client-side fetch calls are server functions, so the framework hook covers everything.
 Falls back to native HTTP when the socket isn't connected.

 ## Durable Object multiplexing with hibernation